0 Items in Your Cart

 With the advent of online file sharing and downloadable music, a major new avenue for distribution of music opened in the early 21st century.
 File sharing software made it possible for people to trade digital files of recorded music via the Internet, which resulted in a major campaign by the Recording Industry Association of America to fight this form of piracy and protect copyrights.
-In the wake of the controversy, many authorized music download sites such as iTunes and Napster brokered deals with recording companies to place singles, entire albums, and music videos online for legitimate purchasers.
-With the popularity of the iPod digital music player and similar devices, many listeners readily adopted the new format.
+In the wake of the controversy, many authorized music download and streaming sites such as iTunes, Napster, and Pandora brokered deals with recording companies to place singles, entire albums, and music videos online for legitimate purchasers.
+With the popularity of the iPod digital music player and similar MP3 devices, many listeners readily adopted the new format.

 More than ever before, audio and recording technicians use computer technology in their recordings.
 They digitally record music and perform many of the editing and sound manipulation functions via computer software programs.
 The computer can transform the quiet folk sounds of an acoustic Martin guitar into the erupting noises of fully distorted power-rocking Les Paul.
 It can make a solo trumpet sound as though it's being accompanied by a big band.
 The limits of computer recording and manipulation are only one's imagination and resources.